Many, many, places.

 Indeed — why don’t you click on them to find out?

-For a large percentage of the questions I get, I do exactly that and then report back the answer.
+For a surprisingly large percentage of the questions I get, I do exactly that and report back the answer.

-The reason I point this out is that you don’t need me to fiddle around for you.
-You can often try things yourself and save yourself a lot of time.
+The reason I point this out is that you don’t always need me to fiddle around for you.
+You can try things yourself and save yourself a lot of time.

 Scared of breaking something?
 I have two answers for that.

 You will not break your computer.
 It’s much more resilient than that.
-Sure, you could confuse it, but 99% of the time you can quickly undo whatever it is you did and be on your way.
+Sure, you might confuse it, but 99% of the time, you can quickly undo whatever you did and be on your way.
 Seriously.
-(And you will not break your computer’s hardware – unless there’s a screwdriver or hammer somehow involved in your “fiddling”.)
+(And you will not break your computer’s hardware unless there’s a screwdriver or hammer somehow involved in your fiddling.)

 My sense is that many people are more afraid of their computers than they need to be.
 It won’t break easily, and if it does, you can fix it.2

-If you’re willing to spend a little time learning how to use it well, Google can be your best friend.
+If you’re willing to spend a little time learning how to use them well, Google and other search engines can be your best friends.
 What do I mean by learning?
 Anyone can throw some words at Google and press Search.
 But there are several aspects to Google that most people overlook.

 - Knowing which words to search for to get relevant results.